 I’ve said it once, and I’ll say it again.
 Sometimes black is the most striking color you can use in interior design.
 Give your wainscoting the LBD treatment.
 It never fails to impress.

-At first blush, this might appear like the earlier colonial ideas, but this one has an intricate design hiding in the corner, as well as a “rope” line along the top of the wainscoting in this somewhat pastoral inspired idea.
+At first blush, this dining room might appear like the earlier colonial ideas, but this one has an intricate design hiding in the corner, as well as a “rope” line along the top of the wainscoting in this somewhat pastoral inspired idea.
+Dining rooms are usually the most popular rooms in the home to use wainscoting.

-Take a simple, traditional wainscoting and give it a coat of paint that tells a completely different story.
-In one instance, we’ve used a hunter or forest green to give it a feeling of deep, rich elegance and sophistication, as well as a very modern sensibility.
+Take a simple, traditional wainscoting and give it a coat of paint it completely changes the feel of the interior design.
+In one instance below, we’ve used a hunter or forest green on the wall to give it a feeling of deep, rich elegance and sophistication, as well as a very modern sensibility.
 In the other case, black paint does the trick all on its own.
+Add wallpaper above the panels to give the room an even more dramatic feel.

 Multidimensional Tile Siding